 - Manage legal and insurance requirements,

-- Identify and holding responsible parties accountable,
+- Identify responsible parties,

 - Gather and preserve evidence,